mattmakai/fullstackpython.com/source/content/pages/04-web-development/09-other-web-frameworks.markdown

 ## Other frameworks learning checklist
-<i class="fa fa-check-square-o"></i>
-Read through the web frameworks listed above and check out their project websites.
+1. Read through the web frameworks listed above and check out their project websites.

-<i class="fa fa-check-square-o"></i>
-It's useful to know what other web frameworks exist besides Django and Flask.
+1. It's useful to know what other web frameworks exist besides Django and Flask.
 However, when you're just starting to learn to program there are significantly more tutorials and resources for [Django](/django.html) and [Flask](/flask.html) on the web.
 My recommendation is to start with one of those two frameworks then expand your knowledge from there.

-### What do you need to learn next?